dcaldwellphd/polaRized/README.md

 #> [1] 6
 ```

-Then it is safe to request one of these measures from the
+Then it is safe to request any distributional measure from the
 `polarize_distr` function.
 Hence, to get the standard deviation in
-attitudes by item, we call:
+attitudes by item:

 ``` r
 polarize_distr(